 (3) The laying of a copy of a report that, under subsection (2), is to be regarded as having occurred is to be recorded in the Minutes, or Votes and Proceedings, of the House on the first sitting day of the House after the Clerk received the copy.

-[Section 9L inserted by No. 73 of 2006 s.
+[Section 9L inserted: No. 73 of 2006 s.
 11.]

 9M.
 Protection and immunity of members, parties etc.